 Embarking on the journey of diamond jewelry shopping today has become simultaneously wonderful and overwhelming.
-The traditional market comprised of solely mined diamonds has expanded to a new wealth of diamond alternative options.
-While this creates more beautiful choices than ever before for engagement rings and more, it can also create confusion as you try to decipher the real difference between options.
-What is a lab grown diamond?
+The traditional market comprised of solely mined diamonds has expanded to a new wealth of diamond simulant options.
+The simulated diamond market has created more beautiful choices than ever before for engagement rings and more, but it has also created confusion as you try to decipher the real difference between simulated lab created diamonds and real diamonds.

-Lab grown diamonds provide a wonderful alternative to mined diamonds, especially as they are more affordable and environmentally friendly.
-However, not all lab created diamonds are the same, and there can be major differences in both quality and price across the range of options.
+Let’s break down the simulated diamond meaning.
+Simulated lab grown diamonds provide a wonderful diamond alternative to mined diamonds, especially as they are more affordable and environmentally friendly.
+However, not all lab-created diamonds are the same, and there can be major differences in both quality and price across the range of options.

-One of the most significant differences to understand is the one between simulated diamonds and cubic zirconia.
-The variations in clarity, durability, and appearance are notable and understanding them will send you down the right path to finding your perfect diamond.
+One of the most significant differences to understand is the one between simulated diamonds vs cubic zirconia.
+The variations in diamond clarity, durability, and appearance are notable, and understanding them will send you down the right path to finding your perfect diamond.

-Seeking to imitate the sparkle and shine of a true natural diamonds has led to centuries-long efforts by people trying to copy diamonds.
+Simulated diamonds, also known as diamond alternatives, are stones created in a lab to mimic—or simulate—the look and feel of a mined diamond.
+These can be made out of various materials, and in most cases, they do not have the same chemical composition as a mined diamond.
+Given the cost of mined diamonds, seeking to imitate the sparkle and shine of a true natural diamond has led to centuries-long efforts by people looking for a diamond imitation.
 With this quest has arisen a variety of simulated diamonds, which are categorized as stones that are created in a lab and simulate the look of a diamond.
+It should be noted that diamond simulants and synthetic diamonds are different from each other.

 There are many different types of simulated diamonds, all of which vary in composition, quality, and appearance.
 Below are some of the most common stones.

 - Topaz is made from aluminum and fluorine.
-It’s as hard as cubic zirconia, but it has prismatic crystals, which mean a lower shine.
+It’s as hard as cubic zirconia, but it has prismatic crystals, which means a lower shine.

 - Leaded glass or crystal.
 This is a man-made material, with beautiful clarity.
 But it is very easy to break, chip, or crack.